GoogleCloudPlatform/wombat-dressing-room/docs/what-is-this.md

 ### GitHub for 2FA

-In this authentication model, can only be published to npm if a GitHub release with the same version number is found on GitHub.
+In this authentication model, a package can only be published to npm if a GitHub release with the same version number is found on GitHub.

 This introduces a true "second factor", as users must prove